20+ Elf on a Shelf Ideas - simple and quick - Greater Lansing Area Moms

 Want to make a book fort?
 Heck yes!

 You do you… If it is not fun for you and your family, pass on the Elf on the Shelf!
-If it is fun or you have older kiddos to help, share some of your ideas here – [email protected] – we are always in search new ideas for this seasonal mischief maker.
+If it is fun or you have older kiddos to help, share some of your ideas here – [email protected] – we are always looking for new inspiration for this seasonal mischief maker.

-Here are some more ideas from 2022 below:
+Here are some more Elf on a Shelf ideas from last year below!

 Join The Greater Lansing Area Moms Community